 It helps you to design your campaigns to appropriately targeted customers rather than limiting yourself to a single generation.

-So, research about the age of your target audience before taking action.
+Therefore, instead of believing in such mobile marketing myths, research about the age of your target audience before taking action.

 Myth 5 #